pinkest-nekomata/LaDS-Lore-Project/Anecdotes/Passing By.md

 Initially, [[Xavier]] is hired as a new recruit to [[Team 013]].
 The disgraced team has been relegated to the records room, which allows [[Xavier]] access to old files, which he'll eventually use to help out one of the [[Backtrackers]], [[Noah]].

-Xavier tries to keep a low profile, but endears himself to the small team. [[Arthur]] is the captain and [[Tommy]] and [[Luke]] are the officers.
+Xavier tries to keep a low profile, but endears himself to the small team. [[Arthur]] is the captain and [[Tommy]] and [[Luke (Officer)]] are the officers.
 He tries to keep to his desk, but ends up becoming the team's "good luck charm" as he secretly apprehends criminals and delivers them to the team.

 He then fakes his own death and has a brief encounter with [[Isaiah]] before vanishing again.
 His next stop will be to see [[Jeremiah]], as detailed in [[WU-04 From The Stars]].